 Got a favourite member?
 In the parlance of Kpop fans, your favourite member is your “bias” and other members who sometimes tempt you into preferring them are known as “bias wreckers.”
 Sometimes people have one “ultimate bias” but several other biases that they like very much, too.
 If you can’t pick just one favourite, that’s okay – we call those fans OT7 (for “one true seven”).

 Note that in Korea, the family name comes first and the given name second; so for their real names listed below, the second name is their given name.
 Also note that although three members have the family name Kim, they are not related.

 Born: September 12, 1994, in Ilsan, a city just to the west of Seoul

 Lines: Rap Line, Hyung Line, 94 Line

 Nicknames: God of Destruction, Sexy Genius, RapMon, Joon, Joonie.
-Was well known as Runch Randa on the underground rap scene before he became part of BTS, and also recorded some early stuff under the names Largo, The Nextist, and Stealo.
+Was well known as Runch Randa on the underground rap scene before he became part of BTS, and also recorded some early stuff under the names Largo, and The Nextist.